 Because so many of these symptoms are triggered uncontrollably, and because even many of the thoughts you have (like the feeling of doom) are a reaction to the anxiety and not your own way of thinking, it can sometimes be hard to stop an attack when it starts.
 Prevention is key.

 But there are some strategies you can try.
 These include:

-- Controlled Breathing - You'll also want to reel in your breathing and fight any urge you have to take deeper or faster breaths than you need.
+- Controlled Breathing You'll also want to reel in your breathing and fight any urge you have to take deeper or faster breaths than you need.
 Try to take controlled breaths that last at least 15 seconds.
 Breathe in for 5 seconds, hold for 3 seconds, breathe out for 7 seconds.
-Don't simply hold your breath, but rather try to continue breathing in a much slower way.
-Also, don't worry about whether or not you feel yourself wanting but unable to yawn.
+Don't simply hold your breath, but rather try to continue breathing at a slower pace.
+Also, don't worry about whether or not you feel as if you need to but cannot yawn.
 If you're hyperventilating, you may have trouble yawning since your body doesn't want that much oxygen but your body may still experience the feeling of needing to yawn.

-These activities may not be able to completely stop the attack because so much has already started by the time you begin them, but they can at least reduce how severe the attack is, and that could reduce the way it affects your life.
+These activities may not be able to completely stop the attack but they can at least reduce how severe the attack is, and that could reduce the way it affects your life.

 Still, the most important thing you can do is learn to control your anxiety and panic in general.
-Once you learn to cope with anxiety better, the attacks will become less frequent and someday will stop altogether.
+Once you learn to cope with anxiety better, the attacks will become less frequent and may even stop altogether.